jack-bryde/Deneb-Templates/README.md

 Vega-Lite Power BI visual templates for use in Deneb Written in Vega or Vega-Lite, for use with the [Deneb](https://deneb-viz.github.io/) custom visual in Power BI.

+All of these have taken inspiration from the excellent work by David Bacci, who has many examples (in Vega) on GitHub (here)[https://github.com/PBI-David/Deneb-Showcase].
+He is also quite supportive on Stack Exchange.

 ## Choropleth QFES Regions
 Map visual written in Vega-Lite.
 Geographic boundaries are hard-coded, to support usage by the Microsoft Certified version of Deneb available via AppSource.